 - 6.1.
 Central Lincolnshire has a rich historic environment that contributes strongly to its character and quality of life.
-This is recognised in the Local Plan where policy LP24 sets out the authorities' strategy for protecting, conserving and where possible enhancing the historic environment. - 6.2.
+This is recognised in the Local Plan where policy LP25 sets out the authorities' strategy for protecting, conserving and where possible enhancing the historic environment. - 6.2.
 In its role as advisor in relation to archaeology, the County Council seeks to increase awareness of the importance of archaeological assets, and to protect them wherever possible.
 Whilst there are over 47,000 archaeological sites and historic features across the County, new sites continue to be discovered, often as a result of development activities.
-It is therefore important that measures are taken when planning permission is granted to investigate, record, analyse and protect this non-renewable asset. - 6.3.
+It is therefore important that

+- measures are taken when planning permission is granted to investigate, record, analyse and protect this non-renewable asset. - 6.3.
 Additional information on the location and types of archaeological sites and historic features throughout Lincolnshire can be accessed via the County Council's Historic Environment Record (HER).
-For more information, please contact the Historic Environment team on 01522 552363 or lincolnshire.gov.uk

-6.4.
-Whilst a lot of matters relating to archaeology can be subject to a planning condition, there will be circumstances when a legal agreement is required.
+For more information, please contact the Historic Environment team on 01522 552363 or lincolnshire.gov.uk - 6.4.
+Whilst of the expectation is that virtually all matters relating to archaeology and the historic environment can be addressed through planning condition, there could be circumstances when a legal agreement is required.